Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model: Method

 \section{Method}

-In this work, we introduce a novel distillation method for mathematical reasoning tasks called Key-Point-Driven Distillation (KPDD), structured into three stages: (1) Stage 1: KPDD distills the first SLM to extract the core question from the original question.
-(2) Stage 2: KPDD distills the second SLM to extract problem-solving information from the original question.
-(3) Stage 3: KPDD distills the third SLM to solve the original problem using the core question and problem-solving information.
-In Stage 3, we prompt the LLM to construct two types of reasoning datasets: (1) CoT Rationales: These are more comprehensible to both humans and LLMs, showcasing a detailed reasoning process.
-(2) PoT Rationales: These rationales delegate computational tasks to an external Python interpreter, thereby avoiding calculation errors.
+In this work, we introduce a novel distillation method for mathematical reasoning tasks called Key-Point-Driven Distillation (KPDD), structured into two stages: (1) Stage 1: KPDD distills the first SLM to extract the core question and the problem-solving information from the original question.
+(2) Stage 2: KPDD distills the second SLM to solve the original problem using the core question and problem-solving information.